SOLEGUIDE

 Should I measure my feet in the morning or the evening?

 Evening is better.
-Feet swell during the day, so measuring later gives you the most generous and realistic reading.
-This is especially important when you are accommodating an orthotic device.
+Feet swell during the day, so measuring later gives you the most realistic reading.
+This matters even more when you're accommodating an orthotic.

-My NHS orthotist did not advise on shoe size.
+My NHS orthotist didn't advise on shoe size.
 What should I do?

-This is common.
+This is really common.
 Not all clinics have time to cover shoe fitting in detail.
-Call your orthotics department and ask whether they can recommend a size adjustment for your specific device, or visit a specialist retailer who is experienced in fitting shoes for orthotics.
+Call your orthotics department and ask whether they can recommend a size adjustment for your specific device.
+Alternatively, visit a specialist retailer who's experienced in fitting shoes for orthotics.

 My toes are hitting the front of the shoe.
 Is it the wrong size?

-Possibly, but it may also be that the orthotic is pushing your foot forward inside the shoe.
-Try a shoe with a more generous toe box, or go up half a size.
+Possibly, but the orthotic may also be pushing your foot forward inside the shoe.
+Try a shoe with a roomier toe box, or go up half a size.
 If the problem continues, speak to your orthotist.

 Can I rely on an online size chart?

-Online size charts are a starting point only.
-They do not account for the extra volume of an orthotic.
-If you are buying online, order your usual size and one size up, then return whichever does not work.
+Size charts are a starting point only.
+They don't account for the extra volume of an orthotic.
+If you're buying online, order your usual size and one size up, then return whichever doesn't work.
 Always check the retailer's returns policy first.

 Buying for a child?
 Children's sizing works differently and changes rapidly.
 Read our guide on what size shoes to buy for a child wearing orthotics.